 When I’ve had the kindergarten conversation with other working moms, there are a few key themes.

 And then there are working moms who are wondering if now is the time to hit pause on their careers because of all the added home responsibilities coming their way.
-Remote learning, hybrid learning, homeschooling?
+Remote learning days, homeschooling, classroom volunteering?
 With the gender wage gap, often it’s moms making this call because the math favors our male partners’ salaries.

 Then for some moms, the kindergarten transition isn’t as much about money or lack of time, but it’s about this feeling of the passage of time that is tugging at them.
 There’s the realization that they haven’t hit pause in the past little kid five years to determine if the work they are doing is actually what they want to be doing for the next 30 years.
 Is now the time to pause and reconsider, or is that pause now on hold?